Check out this new video to get you started

 Twin Star© tandem baidarka sea kayak by Laughing Loon

-However, the design paddles well without a rudder in the hands of experienced paddlers.
+This design paddles extremely well without a rudder in the hands of experienced paddlers.

 All the great baidarka qualities are here in a tandem wood strip sea kayak.